MicrosoftDocs/Viva/Viva/goals/creating-okrs.md

 The dialog box that opens will look familiar.

+>[!NOTE]
-**Note**: The **New key result** dialog box will look a little different if you have chosen to configure your OKRs by **selecting the Objectives are always aspirational, key results are always measurable** option.
+>The **New key result** dialog box will look a little different if you have chosen to configure your OKRs by **selecting the Objectives are always aspirational, key results are always measurable** option.

 ## 4. Jumpstart your OKR process with templates